tomedunn/the-finished-book/_theory/xgte-encounter-building.md

 These rules should work well for building solo monster encounters that fall into the Medium, Hard, or Deadly difficulty categories.
 Though, they appear to work best when the PCs are level 6 or higher.
 Of course, it's worth pointing out that these rules were designed to work with legendary monsters, and there aren't that many at low CRs, making it hard to build solo monster encounters below 6th level without building your own monsters.

-In principle, a legendary monster and a non-legndary one of the same CR are equally dangerous.
+In principle, a legendary monster and a non-legendary one of the same CR are equally dangerous.
 So these rules can be extended to non-legendary monsters.
 However, legendary monsters often have their damage spread out over a larger number of attacks, which makes them more predictable, and less likely to unexpectedly kill a PC in a single hit.

 # Multiple monsters